zmkfirmware/zmk/docs/docs/intro.md

 ---

-ZMK Firmware is an open source (MIT) keyboard firmware built on the [Zephyr™ Project](https://zephyrproject.com/) RTOS.
+ZMK Firmware is an open source (MIT) keyboard firmware built on the [Zephyr™ Project](https://zephyrproject.com/) Real Time Operating System (RTOS).

 The goal is to provider a powerful, featureful keyboard firmware that is free of licensing issues that prevent upstream BLE support as a first-class